By Ellen Finch

 Outdoor kitchens are growing in popularity as more and more people opt to eat and host guests in their back gardens.
 Far from a luxury, you can create your own kitchen space on a budget with the likes of Ikea, whose Klasen storage cabinets and trolleys are perfect for wheeling out with the barbecue.
 If you’re looing for something a little more fancy, there are bespoke, more permanent options out there, such as WWOO kitchens – and if you’re handy, you could even knock something up yourself.

-Find more inspiration in our round-up of the best outdoor kitchen ideas.
+Find more inspiration in our round-up of outdoor kitchen ideas.

 6. Keep your cool with a gazebo